MontelioneLab/AISAR/README.md

 ```
 output: selectedModels.txt and selectedModels/

-* Final state combination is based on the SEM plot of RMSFvsRCI and CCC scores.
+* State combination is based on the SEM plot of RMSFvsRCI and CCC scores.
 ```
 example R code: CDK2AP1-doc1/RMSF_RCIplot.R
 ```